awsdocs/amazon-route53-docs/doc_source/resource-record-sets-values-latency-alias.md

   If you used one account to create the current hosted zone and one or more different accounts to create all of your distributions, the **Alias Targets** list shows **No Targets Available** under **CloudFront Distributions**\.
 Do not route queries to a CloudFront distribution that has not propagated to all edge locations, or your users won't be able to access the applicable content\.
 Your CloudFront distribution must include an alternate domain name that matches the name of the record\.
 For example, if the name of the record is **acme\.example\.com**, your CloudFront distribution must include **acme\.example\.com** as one of the alternate domain names\.
-For more information, see [Using Alternate Domain Names \(CNAMEs\)](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/CNAMEs.html) in the *Amazon CloudFront Developer Guide*\.
+For more information, see [Using alternate domain names \(CNAMEs\)](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/CNAMEs.html) in the *Amazon CloudFront Developer Guide*\.
 If IPv6 is enabled for the distribution, create two records, one with a value of **A — IPv4 address** for **Type**, and one with a value of **AAAA — IPv6 address**\.

 **Elastic Beanstalk environments that have regionalized subdomains**